To declare a schema for a primitive data type, such as File, you can use the Schema.declare function along with a type guard.

 In the above example, attempting to generate arbitrary values for the FileFromSelf schema fails because the compiler lacks necessary annotations.
 To resolve this, you need to provide annotations for generating arbitrary data:

-Example (Adding Arbitrary Annotations)
+Example (Adding Arbitrary Annotation for Custom File Schema)

 Branded types